-If you’re anything like us, you’ve likely found yourself scrolling through post after post on Instagram thinking that you, too, could have a massive following like the accounts you stalk.
+If you’re anything like me, you’ve likely found yourself scrolling through post after post on Instagram thinking that maybe you, too, could have a massive following like the accounts you stalk.

 You see that they have countless comments and even more likes, and wonder why you haven’t seen that same level of engagement on your posts.
-Rather than letting the green-eyed monster (we’re talking about you, envy) get the better of you, start plotting your way to #Instafamedom the tactical way with proven strategies.
+Rather than letting the green-eyed monster get the better of you, maybe it’s time to start strategizing your way to #Instafamedom the tactical way – with proven strategies.

-Instagram is one thing to start, but it’s an even better thing to get right as a blogger.
-So, to save you many Google searches and trial-and-error episodes, we’re giving you our five top tips to creating, growing and maintaining a slicker-than-your-average Instagram to help you and your blog thrive.
+It’s one thing to start and Instagram account but it’s an even better thing to reap rewards from it.
+So, to save you many Google searches and trial-and-error episodes, we’re giving you our five top tips to creating, growing and maintaining a slicker-than-your-average Instagram to help you and your blog or business thrive.

-Your next decision will be whether to have a personal or business account.
-The account types both have pros and cons, but when it comes down to it, the benefits of a business account are far more impressive than the downfall, especially when you’re establishing a blog.
-Think of what a contact button and instant access to insights and reports can do for your website’s growth!
+Now it’s time to choose between a personal or business account.
+And, long story, short, you should choose a business account.
+When it comes down to it, the benefits of a business account are far more impressive than any potential downfall (some people think it may decrease your organic engagement but we haven’t seen any evidence of this).
+Besides - think of what a contact button and instant access to insights and reports can do for your website’s growth!

-150 characters doesn’t seem like much to sum up the very essence of your you and blog but, we’re telling you, it is more than enough.
-Your bio should be short and sweet, a tagline or a summary of your story.
-Play around with it and if you’re after some serious bonus points try creating a short and sharp bio in the tone of voice that is consistent with your blog, and don’t forget to add a link to your blog!
-If you’re an overachiever, feel free to update your bio with a link to your most recent blog post on a regular basis.
+One hundred and fifty characters doesn’t seem like much to sum up the very essence of you and your blog but, trust us, it’s more than enough.
+Your bio should be short and sweet – a tagline or a summary of your story.
+Play around with it and if you’re after some serious bonus points, try making sure the tone of voice is consistent with your brand – and don’t forget to add a link to your blog or website!
+If you’re an overachiever, feel free to regularly update your bio with a link to your most recent blog post.

-Any Tom, Dick or Harry can rip off photos from other Instagram accounts or Pinterest.
-When it comes to creating a dreamy account, one that catches the right kind of attention and the right kind of peeps, it’s all about original content.
-True story.
+Any Tom, Dick or Harry can repost photos from other Instagram accounts or Pinterest.
+But when it comes to creating a top-notch account, one that catches the attention of the right kind of peeps, it’s all about original content.

 - Set focus and exposure for clear, well-lit photos